Guckkasten: History

 In 2000, Ha Hyun-woo and Lee Jung-gil met while attending the same university.
 The following year, Jeon Kyu-ho, who earned a crane operation license at the time, was found through the internet.
 The band was founded in the Hongdae area of Seoul with the name The C.O.M., an acronym for Compass of Music, in 2003.
 Due to their conscription, the band was dismantled.

 In 2007, the three members regrouped under the name Guckkasten in the Gangwon-do Province, with the addition of Kim Ki-bum.
 The name "Guckkasten" is derived from the German language, which translates to "Chinese-style kaleidoscope".
 The band chose the name because they wanted to "show off a never-ending, fire-work like image of the passion of the young and the mirage of life".
 Initially, Guckkasten attempted to create an independent record label themselves.
 After negotiations, they were signed a three-year recording contract with Yedang Entertainment.
-In 2008, the band earned the Hello Rookie of June award by the Educational Broadcasting System (EBS) Space Sympathy.
+In 2008, the band won the grand prize by the EBS Hello Rookie Contest.

 Guckkasten released their self-titled debut studio album on February 4, 2009.
 They held their first solo concert on February 21, 2009, in Seoul, South Korea, at Hongik University's V-Hall.
 Throughout that year, the band performed at several music festivals, including the Summer Rock Festival in Shanghai, China, the Pentaport Rock Festival, and Jisan Valley Rock Festival in July.

 The band was selected by the Korea Creative Content Agency (KCCA) to usher in Korean culture into Japan.
 The hard disk drive where original album was saved had been lost by the band, which required them to re-record the album.
 As a result, Guckkasten lost all their money, which left them "speechless for about three seconds when we got the bill".
 Guckkasten won Rookie of the Year and Best Rock Song for "Mirror" at the seventh annual Korean Music Awards in 2010.
-In March 2010, Guckkasten performed a "special stage" at Mnet's music chart television program M!
-Countdown with girl group Kara.
+In March 2010, Guckkasten performed a "special stage" at Mnet's music chart television program M Countdown with girl group Kara.

 In 2011, Guckkasten performed at their first major music hall concert.
 The event, which seats 2,000 people, sold out tickets in ten days.
 They were also a feature on hip hop duo's Leessang's album Asura Balbalta.